Amlan: History

 Nineteenth-century chronicler Licinio Ruiz mentions Alman, a settlement said to have been named after a superior kind of guava.
-The town was made a parish independent of Tanjay in 1848, was renamed Ayuquitan in 1912, became Amlan after WW II.
+The town was made a parish independent of Tanjay in 1848, was renamed New Ayuquitan in 1912.
+It is renamed to Amlan by virtue of Republic Act No. 435 on June 7, 1950.

+Heritage structures

 Its Church of St. Andrew the Apostle, completed in 1853 (and said to have taken 50 years to build), is the centerpiece of the town's tourism while providing photo opportunists with a colonial period backdrop.
 The ruins of watch towers against the Moro depredations of old can still be seen in Buswang and near the mouth of the Amlan River; and two others near the school building of Ayuquitan and barrio Calo.

 Geography

 Barangays

-Amlan is politically subdivided into 8 barangays:
+Amlan is politically subdivided into 8 barangays.
+Each barangay consists of puroks and some have sitios.